licensezero/guide.licensezero.com/index.md

 - Charge for access to and use of your time to assist users in using your work.

-- Apply to grant-making institutions and government entities for financial support in support your work, if it aligns with their objectives.
+- Apply to grant-making institutions and government entities for financial support, if it aligns with their objectives.

 - Charge others to install, configure, and run your project on their behalf.